 Courses and Grades

-In consultation with their special committee, doctoral students are expected to successfully complete 5 graduate-level courses (at least 4 in English, Comparative Literature, Cultural Studies or Modern or classical language, or theory), 4 MFA writing workshops, and the Creative Writing Pedagogical & Thesis Development course (workshops & CW Pedagogical Thesis Development must be taken for letter grade).
-Additionally, the Teaching Internship (required in the first summer), Writing 7100, and non-credit Advanced Pedagogy Workshops (which are organized by the Director of Graduate Student Teaching and are required in year two).
+In consultation with their special committee, MFA students are expected to successfully complete 4 graduate-level courses (at least 4 in English, Comparative Literature, Cultural Studies or Modern or classical language, or theory), 4 MFA writing workshops, Literary Small Publishing, and the Creative Writing Pedagogical & Thesis Development course (workshops, Literary Small Publishing, & CW Pedagogical Thesis Development must be taken for letter grade).
+Additionally, the Teaching Training (required in the first summer), Writing 7100, and non-credit Advanced Pedagogy Workshops (which are organized by the Director of Graduate Student Teaching and are required in year two).

-In the first and second semesters of study, an MFA candidate is expected to complete two graduate-level courses and the MFA writing workshop of their genre for credit (a total of 4 graduate-level courses and two MFA writing workshops).
+In the first semester of study, an MFA candidate is expected to complete one graduate-level courses, Literary Small Publishing, and the MFA writing workshop of their genre for credit.
+In the second semester of study, an MFA candidate is expected to complete two graduate-level courses and the MFA writing workshop of their genre for credit.
 In the third semester of study, while teaching, students are expected to complete a total of one additional graduate-level course, the MFA writing workshop.
 In the fourth semester of study, students are expected to take the MFA writing workshop and the Creative Writing Pedagogical and Thesis Development Course.
 Please reference the MFA Program Timeline, for complete details on degree program requirements.

 All students must be enrolled for a minimum of 12 credits per semester.
 If credits fall short with required coursework in any given semester, the Graduate School will enroll students in the Graduate Student Research “course” for the remaining credits so full-time status is achieved.